tsackton/taelgar/Cosmology/Religions/Northern Folk Religions/Tanshi Worship.md

 ---
-tags: [religion/tanshi, status/needswork/interal, status/needswork/external, background]
+tags: [religion/tanshi, background]
 ---
 # Tanshi Worship

-Among the Deno'qai, the ancient northerner culture west of the [[Sentinel Range|Sentinels]], the primary religious tradition is the worship of the [[Tanshi]], in the small gods tradition of the [[Northern Folk Religions]].
+Among the Deno'qai, the ancient northerner culture west of the [[Sentinel Range|Sentinels]], the primary religious tradition is the worship of the [[Tanshi Worship]], in the small gods tradition of the [[Northern Folk Religions]].

 ## Tanshi

-The Deno'qai worship hundreds of minor deities, called the [[Tanshi]].
+The Deno'qai worship hundreds of minor deities, called the [[Tanshi Worship]].
 These divinities are individually weak, and like other small gods in the northern folk traditions, primarily serve to carry prayers from humanity to the [[Divine Presence]], known as [[Divine Presence|Anida]], the "First and the Last", in the Deno'qai tradition.

-The Deno'qai believe that the natural world is full of these minor deities, and most of the [[Tanshi]] have small domains associated with natural phenomena: [[Deni]], the tanshi of redwoods; [[Nisir]], the tanshi of eagles and hawks; and [[Wenzi]], the tanshi of flowing water, are representative.
+The Deno'qai believe that the natural world is full of these minor deities, and most of the [[Tanshi Worship]] have small domains associated with natural phenomena: [[Deni]], the tanshi of redwoods; [[Nisir]], the tanshi of eagles and hawks; and [[Wenzi]], the tanshi of flowing water, are representative.

 ## Prayer and Worship